 Folded dimensions: 37.5″L x 24.4″ W x 19.5″H

 Handlebar height: 34″ – 44″

 Rear wheels: 12″

 Overall width: 24.4″

-Stokke has 3-year warranty from the original date of purchase and you have to be the original owner.
-Here is more information on the warranty.
+Stokke has a 3-year warranty from the original date of purchase and you have to be the original owner.

 For Stokke Trailz is available in 6 colors: black, deep blue, purple, red, grey melange, and black melange.

 You can get Stokke Trailz in six beautiful colors for around $1,299 and it comes with a rain cover, a bug net, and a bumper bar.